 Written language skills are an integral part of many positions in almost every industry.
-Even staff positions and freelance opportunities that center around writing or editing skills occur in multiple fields that don’t overlap.
-For example, just because you can create advertising copy or web content does not mean you can be a technical writer or a journalist—and vice versa.
+Even staff positions and freelance opportunities that center around writing or editing skills can occur in multiple fields that don’t overlap.

-If you are familiar with a specific usage style, such as Chicago Manual or Associated Press, say so.
+If you are familiar with a specific usage style, such as The Chicago Manual of Style or Associated Press, put that down.
 And if you're trained in other style guides such as medical or legal, mention those as well.